Noon language

 The Noon people identify themselves ethnically as Serer.
 However, their language, often called Serer-Noon on the assumption that it is a Serer dialect, is not closely related to the principal language of the Serer population, Serer-Sine.

 Status

-Like many of the local languages in Senegal, the Noon language is officially recognized as one of the national languages of country.
+Like many of the local languages in Senegal, the Noon language is officially recognized as one of the national languages of the country.

 Orthography

-The Noon language is written using the Latin alphabet.
-In 2005, a decree was passed by the Senegalese Government in order to regulate the spelling to Noon.
-It has been proposed that there are 47 letters that are used when writing in Noon, listed below (in two sets, for convenience).
+A Latin alphabet was proposed for Noon in 2001 and adopted by the Senegalese government in 2005.
+The alphabet consists of 47 letters, as listed below.